kif-framework/KIF/README.md

 You need your tests to run hosted in your application.
 To do this, first add your add your application by first selecting "Build Phases", expanding the "Target Dependencies" section, clicking on the "+" button, and in the new sheet that appears selecting your application target and clicking "Add".

 Next, configure your bundle loader.
-In "Build Settings", expand "Linking" and edit "Bundle Loader" to be `$(BUILT_PRODUCTS_DIR)/*My App*.app/*My App*` where *My App* is the name of your app.
+In "Build Settings", expand "Linking" and edit "Bundle Loader" to be `$(BUILT_PRODUCTS_DIR)/My App.app/My App` where *My App* is the name of your app.
 Expand the "Unit Testing" section and edit "Test Host" to be `$(BUNDLE_LOADER)`.

 The last step is to configure your unit tests to run when you trigger a test (⌘U).
 Click on your scheme name and select "Edit Scheme…".
 Click on "Test" in the sidebar followed by the "+" in the bottom left corner.
 Select your testing target and click "OK".

 Example
 -------
 With your project configured to use KIF, it's time to start writing tests.
-There are two main classes used in KIF testing: the the test case (`KIFTestCase`, subclass of `SenTestCase`) and the UI tester (`KIFTester`).
+There are two main classes used in KIF testing: the the test case (`KIFTestCase`, subclass of `SenTestCase`) and the UI test actor (`KIFUITestActor`).
 The the ocunit test runner loads the test case classes and executes their test.
 Inside these tests, the tester performs the UI operations which generally imitate a user interaction.
 Three of the most common tester actions are "tap this view," "enter text into this view," and "wait for this view."
-These steps are included as factory methods on `KIFTester` in the base KIF implementation.
+These steps are included as factory methods on `KIFUITestActor` in the base KIF implementation.

 KIF relies on the built-in accessibility of iOS to perform its test steps.
 As such, it's important that your app is fully accessible.
 This is also a great way to ensure that your app is usable by the sight impaired.
 Making your application accessible is usually as easy as giving your views reasonable labels.
 More details are available in [Apple's Documentation](http://developer.apple.com/library/ios/#documentation/UserExperience/Conceptual/iPhoneAccessibility/Making_Application_Accessible/Making_Application_Accessible.html#//apple_ref/doc/uid/TP40008785-CH102-SW5).